 To make a summary report, we often have to consolidate data.
-But if we don’t create a link between consolidated data and source data then the consolidated data won’t be updated automatically when source data is changed.
+But if we don’t create a link between consolidated data and source data, then the consolidated data won’t be updated automatically when source data is changed.
 So it’s an important issue while consolidating data.
 We can handle this issue in 2 useful ways.
 In this article, I’ll show those two quick ways to create a linked consolidation in Excel.

 Let’s get introduced to our dataset first.
 It represents the monthly sales report for three consecutive years in three different regions.

-1. Using Formula to Create a Linked Consolidation
+1. Using Formula to Create a Linked Consolidation in Excel

-First, we’ll apply a formula to create a linked consolidation in excel.
+First, we’ll apply a formula to create a linked consolidation in Excel.
 We’ll just find the sum of sales using the SUM function for every connected month and region as a summary report.
-But keep in mind, for this method, the source dataset should be of the same size and same cell reference in every sheet.
+But keep in mind, for this method, the source dataset should be of the same size and the same cell reference in every sheet.
 Otherwise, this method won’t work properly.

 Steps: